 - Practical considerations are the most common challenges for instructors

-sources of information, up-to-date operating equipment and the time
+quality sources of information, up-to-date operating equipment and

 - Online collections often include photographs, films, audio recordings,

-historical actors, when out of step with contemporary values or when
+of historical actors, when out of step with contemporary values

-patently offensive to many, is another challenge for teachers.
-Online
+or when patently offensive to many, is another challenge for teachers.

-historical sources may include racist language in its raw unedited form
+Online historical sources may include racist language in its raw

-history, and history teaching, more complicated.
-They may also touch
+make history, and history teaching, more complicated.
+They may also

-emotional nerves in students that can result in the history classroom
+touch emotional nerves in students that can result in the history

 - Online primary sources are both vast and fragmentary and finding